wkumari/draft-wkumari-dnsop-cheese-shop/README.md

 Internet-Draft          If I've told you once...
 February 2016

-   synthesizing new data on their own.
+   prudent for resolvers to avoid blocking new authoritative data or synthesizing new data on their own.
 Resolvers that follow this recommendation will have a more consistent view of the namespace."